EVOCATION-ITN/evocation-itn.github.io/_news/2021-10-30-Honorable_Mentions_STAG_Conference-2021.md

 ---
-title: "Honorable Mentions" in the Best Paper Awards category at Smart Tools and Applications in Graphics (STAG) Conference, 2021
+title: Honorable Mentions in the Best Paper Awards category at Smart Tools and Applications in Graphics (STAG) Conference, 2021
 ---

 The short paper "Guiding Lens-based Exploration using Annotation Graphs" was appreciated as "Honorable Mentions" in the Best Paper Awards category at Smart Tools and Applications in Graphics (STAG) Conference, 2021.